Shoggato/Alphabet-Soup-Neural-Network/README.md

 I wasn't able to achieve the target model performance of >75%.
 However, I feel pretty good about the model I have been able to create.
 It has a loss of around 0.5 and an accuracy of 72%.

 Summary:
-I have trained a neural network model that can predict whether an applicant will be successful if funded by Alphabet Soup with an accuracy of 72%.
-This model is not perfect, but it can be a useful tool for Alphabet Soup to help select the applicants with the best chance of success.
+I have trained a neural network model that can predict whether an applicant will be successful if funded by Alphabet Soup with an accuracy of 72% (test loss is 0.798652172088623, and the test accuracy is 0.7216326594352722.
+This means that the model is making an average error of 0.798652172088623 on the test set, and it is able to predict correctly 72.16% of the data points in the test set.).
+This model is not perfect, but it can be a useful tool for Alphabet Soup to help select the applicants 72.16% of the time.
+But when the applicants are asking for hundreds of millions of dollars.
+I wouldn't trust this model.

 Recommendation for a different model